Kotlin/KEEP/proposals/KEEP-0389-kdoc-streamline-ambiguous-KDoc-links.md

 That's why KDoc resolution requires a set of strict rules and priorities, which can help to create a consistent and disambiguating resolution strategy.

 ## How does the current K1 / K2 implementation prevent ambiguity?

-There can be various ambiguous cases, which both K1 and K2 handle using the same mechanisms and rules to deal with them.
+There can be various ambiguous cases, which both K1 and K2 handle using similar mechanisms and rules to deal with them.

-### Self-links
+### Context declarations

-A self-link is a link that resolves to the documented declaration or its component.
+A context declaration is the documented declaration itself or some component of its signature.
 Both Javadoc and KDoc give documented declarations the highest priority among all other declarations with the same name.
-If no suitable documented declaration with a matching name was found, the link is not considered a self one.
+If no suitable context declaration with a matching name was found, the search proceeds to other declarations.

-Such links are widely used in the various libraries (e.g. Kotlinx) because of their visual consistency and simplicity.
+This mechanism is widely used in the various libraries (e.g. Kotlinx) because of its visual consistency and simplicity.

+Note that the K1 implementation doesn't prioritize the documented declaration itself, but only its components.
+See [this section](#inconsistency-with-context-declarations) for more details on this issue.

 ```kotlin
 fun foo() {}